 Our Information Line 0800 477 678 is available to anyone with questions and concerns related to prostate cancer.
 These calls are answered by a trained professional.
 Free professional counselling is also available for those experiencing emotional distress as a result of a prostate cancer diagnosis.
 For those experiencing hardship related to treatment, the Welfare Grants Fund is available, to assist with expenses relating to transport and accommodation, counselling and specialised services or equipment.

-One of the main goals of PCF is to educate people about prostate problems and prostate cancer in particular.
+One of the main goals of the Foundation is to not only educate people about prostate cancer but be the voice of the more than 42,000 men living with the disease in New Zealand.
 We know that those diagnosed with prostate cancer have special needs.
 We know because “we have been there”!